lukeburns/geometric-algebra/README.md

 ## Introduction

 *Geometric algebra* is a language that generalizes vectors to higher dimensional objects.
-Vectors are useful for encoding the notion of a directed line segment, and we find that the extension of this to *bivectors* (as oriented planes), *trivectors* (as oriented volumes), and *k-vectors* (as oriented k-dimensional volumes), leads one to rich and robust algebraic structures grounded in geometric meanings. **k** is called the **grade** of a vector.
+Vectors are useful for encoding the notion of a directed line segment, and we find that the extension of this to *bivectors* (as oriented planes), *trivectors* (as oriented volumes), and *k-vectors* (as oriented k-dimensional volumes), leads one to rich and robust algebraic structures grounded in geometry. **k** is called the **grade** of a vector.
 Naturally, 0-vectors are simply magnitudes (real numbers) with no dimensionality at all.

 I will use italics to indicate a word that the reader is not yet expected to know, using context to facilitate the learning of its meaning.
 Bolded font is used to indicate that I believe the meaning of the word has been sufficiently communicated.
 If you come across a bolded word, and do not know what I mean, re-read!
 I will use the strategy of introducing axioms as they're needed and will consider that I've accomplished my job if I am able to help you learn how to use the concepts here productively and consistently.